acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 These tools and methodologies provide the visibility needed to build, verify, and maintain deterministic real-time systems for robotics applications.

+> **Key Takeaway**: Comprehensive testing and analysis are essential for ensuring real-time performance.
+Tools like cyclictest measure raw latency metrics, while tracing tools like ftrace, LTTng, and perf provide deeper insights into system behavior.
+A methodical testing strategy that includes baseline, component, integration, and longevity testing helps build confidence in system performance under all conditions.

 > **Looking Ahead to Module 8: Diagnostics and Performance Analysis**
 > The performance analysis techniques introduced here will be expanded in Module 8, where you'll implement comprehensive diagnostics for the ball-tracking robot and learn to identify and resolve various types of performance issues.

 <a name="conclusion"></a>
-## Conclusion: Holistic System Design for Real-Time Robotics
+# 10. Conclusion: Holistic System Design for Real-Time Robotics

 Creating an effective real-time robotics system requires deep understanding across multiple domains of computer science and engineering: